The Grand Knockout Tournament: Synopsis

 The show was conceived and organised by Prince Edward, who had been keen to develop a career in TV and theatre after he left the Royal Marines.
 The show featured Prince Edward, the Princess Royal and the Duke and Duchess of York as non-participating team captains, each of whom supported a different charity.

 The show was hosted by Stuart Hall, Les Dawson and Su Pollard, with Hal Linden providing commentary for the U.S. telecast.
 Paul Daniels and Geoff Capes were timekeepers.
 Aled Jones, Rowan Atkinson and Barbara Windsor were heralds of the tournament.
 The Duke of Abercorn, the Duke of Westminster, the Duke of Gloucester and the Duke of Roxburghe acted as impartial judges for each of the four teams.

-The contestants competed in numerous games; for example, in one round, the players dressed up as giant vegetables, while in another they threw fake hams at each other.
-Live coverage was broadcast on BBC Radio 1 on 15 June 1987, and was presented by Steve Wright (The Radio 1 Roadshow).

-The tournament was won by the Princess Royal's team, with the Duke of York's team second, Prince Edward's team third, and the Duchess of York's team finishing last.

 Aftermath

 Immediately after the event, Prince Edward asked the assembled journalists, "Well, what did you think?"
-The journalists, unbeknownst to Prince Edward, hadn't seen the event as they remained in the press tent, separate from the celebrities and members of the Royal Family who had taken part, and were apparently unhappy at such an arrangement.
+The journalists, unbeknownst to Prince Edward, hadn't seen the event properly as they had been kept confined in the press tent, separate from the celebrities and members of the royal family who had taken part, and were underwhelmed and unhappy at such an arrangement.
 They responded with nervous laughter and Prince Edward stormed out of the press conference, sarcastically thanking the journalists for their enthusiasm.

 Reportedly the Queen disapproved of the event and all of her courtiers had advised against it.
 Neither she, the Duke of Edinburgh nor the Prince and Princess of Wales agreed to take part, but Edward persevered and the project went to completion.
 Nonetheless, the event drew an audience of 18 million domestically, making it the fourth most-watched programme of the year.
 It was later watched by 400 million viewers worldwide and raised over £1.5 million for the respective charities.